Cdmacodes/TestDjango/README.md

 # TestDjango
-This shiws the first steps of creating an App on Django
+This shows the first steps of creating an App on Django